Rohan-Deshamudre/GoGreen-CarbonFootprintTracker/README.md

         Will
             I will get my shit together and trust my teammates more.
             First step: finish my own tasks as soon as possible the best I can.
             How can teammates help: by staying motivated and finishing their tasks in time.

+The end.